The Mary Whitehouse Experience: Mr. Strange

 Mr. Strange is the archetypal 'man your mother warned you about', the weird man who walks around town in a dirty old mac, indulging in disturbingly eccentric behaviour.
-Mr. Strange's main trait is that he has an absurd addiction to off milk, and is always carrying cartons or bottles of milk with him, not only drinking from them but obsessively sniffing them before uttering the words "Lovely—Milky Milky" (which became another one of the show's most popular catchphrases).
+Mr. Strange's main trait is that he has an absurd addiction to off milk that is, and is always carrying cartons or bottles of milk with him, not only drinking from them but obsessively sniffing them before uttering the words "Lovely—Milky Milky" (which became another one of the show's most popular catchphrases).
 This led to a 1992 novelty tie-in single "Milky Milky (Take Me to the Fridge)" by Mr Strange and the Lactose Brotherhood, as well as Punt and Dennis' tour of the same year being named "The Milky Milky Tour".

 One sketch features Mr. Strange as a contestant on Mastermind whose specialist subject is 'Milk and the way it smells' while another features him presenting a Party political broadcast offering himself as an alternative to the main political leaders because "I don't wash my pants—it's not nature's way".

 History Today

 History Today made its debut in the second half of the show's second TV series.
-History Today is an historical discussion programme presented by two elderly, scholarly professors, both well-spoken and well-groomed.
+History Today is a supposed historical discussion TV programme presented by two elderly, scholarly professors, both well-spoken and well-groomed.
 The first of these professors, who introduces each 'episode' and its topic of discussion, is played by David Baddiel although the character is never named.
 The second is Professor F. J. Lewis, Emeritus Professor of History at All Souls College, Oxford, who is played by Rob Newman.
 Each 'episode' begins as a standard historical debate, but quickly degenerates into a playground-style quarrel with the professors exchanging childish insults.
 The humour lies largely in the juxtaposition of the professors' formal tone of voice with their puerile words.
 This sketch spawned perhaps the show's most popular catchphrase "...That's you, that is", spoken after they had described someone/something supposedly pathetic and/or disgusting.
 This sketch was later carried over into Newman and Baddiel's own show, Newman and Baddiel in Pieces.